Framework

 From Social Coordination to Economic Systems

-SPT describes how divergence between the reproduction requirements of the Value field (V-field) and the allocation dynamics of the Price field (P-field) generates instability within capitalist economies.
+Within this framework, the central concept developed in the following chapters is Surplus Pressure Theory (SPT).
+SPT describes how divergence between the reproduction requirements of the Value field (V-field) and the allocation dynamics of the Price field (P-field) can generate instability within capitalist economies.

 Reproduction